oreillymedia/linux_pocket_guide/README.md

 Linux Pocket Guide
 ==========

 This is the set of example files that accompanies *Linux Pocket Guide, 3rd Edition* by [Daniel J. Barrett](https://danieljbarrett.com/) (ISBN 9781491927571).
-By downloading these files, you can run most commands in the book exactly as they are written.
+By downloading these files, you can run most commands in the 3rd edition exactly as they are written.
 Just make sure you're in the "linuxpocketguide" subdirectory when you run them (`cd ~/linuxpocketguide` by default).

 Visit the book's [online edition](https://learning.oreilly.com/library/view/linux-pocket-guide/9781491927557/) and the [author's web site](https://danieljbarrett.com).